Regional Growth Concept

 Grow New Centers

-The centers concept focuses on growing the region's cities and towns, as well as creating identity in today's suburban places by redeveloping aging commercial areas with both businesses, homes and adjacent neighborhoods that are a short bike or walk way.
+The New Centers concept focuses on growing the region's cities and towns, as well as creating identity in today's suburban places by redeveloping aging commercial areas with both businesses, homes and adjacent neighborhoods that are a short bike or walk way.

-Growth is balanced between the region’s cities and towns, and suburban communities.
-New homes and jobs create centers of activity containing a mix of housing, shops, and services that are connected by several types of transportation.
+Growth is balanced between the region’s cities, towns, and suburban communities.
+New homes and jobs create centers of activity containing a mix of housing, shops and services that are connected by several types of transportation.
 Regional transit connects the centers and local transit is improved.